Become a Volunteer!

 Humane Ohio Pet Food Bank

 The Humane Ohio Pet Food Bank makes free pet food available to pet parents in need and to people caring for free-roaming cats.
 This program helps make sure that pets and stray cats in our community do not go hungry, it helps pet parents keep their pets even in tough financial times, and it helps ensure that people do not have to share their own meal with their pets and go hungry themselves.
-The pet food bank is open every Monday from 10 am – 1 pm and we need volunteers to help distribute food.
+The pet food bank is open the first and third Monday of each month from 10 am to 1 pm, and the second and fourth Tuesday of each month from 1 pm to 3 pm.
+We need volunteers at these times to help distribute food.
 We also need volunteers during Humane Ohio’s normal business hours Monday – Friday from 7:30 am – 5:00 pm to unload, organize and log incoming food, enter applications and incoming/outgoing food logs into the computer, and to check pet food bank messages and return calls.

 After joining our team of community outreach volunteers, you can tailor your volunteer experience to whatever you enjoy most.
 Volunteers lead tabling efforts at festivals and fairs, help with planning and staffing of special fundraising events and distribute flyers around town to places with community bulletin boards.